romanlamsal/convcom-action/README.md

 # convcom-action
-Action to create a changelog, next version and version bump type based on semantic versioning and conventional commits
+Action to create a changelog, determine the next version and what type of version bump happend, based on semantic versioning and conventional commits.

 Very opinionated.
 Expects a semantic version of the form `v__MAJOR__.__MINOR__.__PATCH__`, source and target SHA.
 The action will then calculate, based on the commit messages betwen source and target SHA, what kind of change the next update is and then return the bumped version.